kaiorosa1/100-days-of-code/r1-log.md

 I have finished the Intermediate Algorithm Scripiting section.
 I had three remaining challenges and I decided that I was going to finish them all.
 I have to celebrate because it was very hard to get here.
 I hope I got better in the process.

+### R1D56

+I've solved the second project which was Ceasars Cipher on FCC.
+The section says projects but this time the projects are harder exercises.
+I liked this idea since we are still learning the concepts in JS.